lachlan-ibm/pyivia/docs/index.rst

 Architecture
 ------------
 pyISVA is broken into five modules which are responsible for configuring specific features of an deployment.
-These modules are versione and should be created using the provided factory methods.
-The factory does basic discovery on the appliance to determine the release version and deploymetn model being used.
+These modules are versioned and should be created using the provided factory methods.
+The factory does basic discovery on the appliance to determine the release version and deployment model being used.

-The system settings and analysis/diagnostics features are used to set up system wide featurs such as SSL databases and log forwarding.The WebSEAL, Access Control and Federation modules are responsible for configuring their respective API.
+The system settings and analysis/diagnostics features are used to set up system wide features such as SSL databases and log forwarding.The WebSEAL, Access Control and Federation modules are responsible for configuring their respective API.

-Changes are published using the ``system.restartshutdown`` module, which is capable of pubishing changes for both Container and Appliance deployment architectures.
+Changes are published using the ``system.restartshutdown`` module, which is capable of publishing changes for both Container and Appliance deployment architectures.
 Note for Container architectures pyISVA is NOT capable of managing the runtime containers.